florentdrilhon/Python_Project/README.md

 To analyse the dataset and construct the model I followed an approach described in the report.pdf file.

+The code and the construction of the model is in the "python_project.ipynb" jupyter notebook.

 To synthetise here is the summary and some conclusions about the different steps:

 **Data exploratory:**